Merle Feld: Biography

 In 2000, she was named a "Woman Who Dared" by the Jewish Women's Archive for her peace activism.

 In 2005, she became the founding director of the Albin Rabbinic Writing Institute, mentoring rabbinical students and recently ordained rabbis across the denominations.

-In 2011, she published a collection of poems, Finding Words.
-In 2023, she published Longing: Poems of a Life with CCAR Press.

 She is married to Rabbi Edward Feld, and the two have a daughter, Lisa, and a son, Uri.